 On Earth Day around the country and around the world, hundreds of thousands of people — maybe millions — will march in support of science.
-(To find a march near you, check out this map.)
 Planned Parenthood stands strongly with these marchers.
 We know how important science is.
 Really.
 Without it, we’d have no modern medicine as we know it today, and some of us might still believe, as the ancient Greeks and Romans did, that the uterus wanders around inside the human body.
 In other words, things would be bad.

 Rewire: Why the March for Science Matters to Reproductive Health, Rights, and Justice